open-webui/docs/features.md

 - ⚡ **Swift Responsiveness**: Enjoy reliably fast and responsive performance.

+- 🎨 **Splash Screen**: A simple loading splash screen for a smoother user experience.

 - 📦 **Pip Install Method (Soon/WIP)**: Install Open WebUI using pip, simplifying the installation process and making it even easier for newcomers to get started.

 - 🌈 **Theme Customization**: Choose from a variety of solid, yet sleek themes to personalize your Open WebUI experience.
-Choose between either Light, Dark, or OLED Dark mode; or simply let your device choose for you!
+Choose between either Light, Dark, or OLED Dark mode; or simply let your system choose for you!

 - 💻 **Code Syntax Highlighting**: Enjoy enhanced code readability with our syntax highlighting feature.

 - ↕️ **Bi-Directional Chat Support**: Easily switch between left-to-right and right-to-left chat directions to accommodate various language preferences.

+- 📱 **Mobile Accessibility**: Seamlessly open and close the sidebar on mobile devices with intuitive swipe gestures.

+- 💾 **Persistent Settings**: Enjoy the convenience of saved settings, stored in a config.json file for easy access and reuse.

 </details>

 <details>
   <summary>💬 Conversations</summary>

+- 📂 **Unified Workspace**: Access all your model files, documents, prompts, and playground in one convenient location, streamlining your workflow.

 - 🔍 **RAG Embedding Support**: Change the RAG embedding model directly in document settings, enhancing document processing.
 This feature supports Ollama and OpenAI models.